drjwbaker/lc-open-refine/_episodes/06-working-with-columns.md

 You can sort on multiple columns at the same time by adding another sorted column (in the same way).

-Doing this on our `Date` field reveals more problems we need to resolve.
+Doing this on our `Date` field reveals more problems we need to resolve (star them, facet by star, remove)